Entanglement-assisted circuit knitting: Distributed quantum computing using limited entanglement resources: Resource-assisted quasi-probability decomposition

-However, one has to pay a price for using free operations to simulate a resource operation due to the additional normalization factor $\gamma_{\mathcal{Q}}$.
-Since it amplifies the statistical uncertainty, to compensate for the amplification of uncertainty, one needs to measure more samples in the measurements of $\widehat{O}$.
-More precisely, by Hoeffding’s inequality, to estimate the outcome with the same accuracy, the total sampling number increases by a factor of $\gamma_{\mathcal{Q}}^{2}$ \cite{Pashayan2015, Peng2020, Mitarai2021}.
-The normalization factor $\gamma_{\mathcal{Q}}$ is also called the \emph{sampling overhead} of the QPD configuration $\mathcal{Q}$.
-Given a set of free maps $\mathbb{F}$, we can define the sampling overhead of the QPD of a resource operation $\widetilde{R}$ over $\mathbb{F}$ as the minimum overhead of QPD configurations constructed by free maps in $\mathbb{F}$
+However, one has to pay a price for using free operations to simulate a resourceful operation due to the additional normalization factor $\gamma_{\mathcal{Q}}$.
+Since it amplifies the statistical uncertainty, to compensate for the amplified uncertainty, one needs to measure more samples.
+More precisely, according to Hoeffding’s inequality, to estimate the outcome with the same accuracy, the total sampling number increases by a factor of $\gamma_{\mathcal{Q}}^{2}$ \cite{Pashayan2015, Peng2020, Mitarai2021}.
+The normalization factor $\gamma_{\mathcal{Q}}$ is then referred to as the \emph{sampling overhead} of the QPD configuration $\mathcal{Q}$.